Code Tips14 min read

 March 11, 2026

-You've built your Next.js app, designed your React Email templates, and now you need something to actually deliver them.
-The three providers that dominate transactional email for developers — Resend, SendGrid, and Amazon SES — take fundamentally different approaches to the same problem.
-Picking the wrong one costs you months of migration work later.
+You've built your Next.js app, designed your React Email templates, and now you need something to actually send them.
+Four providers keep coming up in every discussion: Resend, Sequenzy, SendGrid, and Amazon SES.
+They solve the same problem in very different ways, and picking the wrong one means migrating later when you can least afford the distraction.

 99.5%